-Richard Hosford (clarinet) Richard Hosford has a busy career both as a soloist and as chamber musician, as well as being Principal Clarinet of the BBC Symphony Orchestra since 1994, having previously been Principal Clarinet with the London Philharmonic.
-As a member of the Chamber Orchestra of Europe for more than twenty years Richard toured the world, also performing as a soloist with them.
-He has recorded the Mozart and Copland concertos with the Chamber Orchestra of Europe and Alexander Schneider on ASV.
-Richard Hosford is a committed chamber musician and has recorded all the major repertoire for wind ensemble with the Wind Soloists of the Chamber Orchestra of Europe and has toured with them throughout the world.
-He has recorded with the chamber ensemble, Domus, and the Florestan Piano Trio.
-He is a leading member of the Gaudier Ensemble and has recorded many works for strings and wind with them.
-In recent years his recordings of the Copland Concerto and the Brahms Trio have both been rated "First choice" by BBC Radio 3 Record review.
+Richard Hosford (clarinet) Richard Hosford has a busy career as a soloist and chamber musician.
+He has been Principal Clarinet of the BBC Symphony Orchestra since 1994, having previously been Principal Clarinet with the London Philharmonic.
+As a member of the Chamber Orchestra of Europe he toured the world, also performing as a soloist with them and recording the Mozart and Copland concertos with the orchestra and Alexander Schneider on ASV.
+Richard is a committed chamber musician and has recorded all the major repertoire for wind ensemble with the Wind Soloists of the Chamber Orchestra of Europe.
+He has recorded with the chamber ensemble Domus and the Florestan Piano Trio.
+He is a member of the Gaudier Ensemble and has recorded many works for strings and wind with them.
+In recent years his recordings of the Copland Concerto, the Brahms quintet with the Nash and the Brahms Trio have all been rated "First choice" by BBC Radio 3 Record Review.
 Richard teaches at the Royal College of Music.
 In 1998 he became a member of the Nash Ensemble.

 Ursula Leveaux (bassoon)